Aircraft in fiction: F-35 Lightning II

 The first major film appearance of a representation of a Lockheed Martin F-35 Lightning II was 2006's Superman Returns.
 During this film, a pair of F-35A fighters escorted the modified Boeing 777 mothership for an experimental NASA spaceplane.
 This visualization was a combination of an actual cockpit and CGI for the aircraft in flight.

 The next major film appearance of an F-35 was in Live Free or Die Hard (released as Die Hard 4.0 outside North America) in 2007.
 The film used a combination of a full-scale model and CGI effects.

 The Transformers character of the Autobot Breakaway and its redeco the Decepticon Thrust from the Revenge of the Fallen toy both disguise themselves as F-35s.
 Breakaway appears as a playable character in the 2009 Revenge of the Fallen video game.

 F-35s are depicted in the 2012 film The Avengers.
 The film was originally intended to include real F-35s, but the United States Department of Defense objected to the depiction of F-22s and F-35s as under the control of S.H.I.E.L.D., a covert, "extra-governmental" organization whose loyalties are unclear, so CGI aircraft were substituted instead.

 Hal Jordan and Carol Ferris fly F-35s in a simulated dogfight against the UCAVs Carol's company is trying to sell to the US Department of Defense in the 2011 film Green Lantern.

 A squadron of F-35s engages General Zod's ship in the 2013 film Man of Steel.

 F-84 Thunderjet, Thunderstreak

-For the 1955 biographical film The McConnell Story about ace Joseph C. McConnell, eight Republic F-84s of the 614th Fighter-Bomber Squadron donned dark blue paint with red stars to portray MiG-15s doing mock battle for the cameras with F-86 Sabres of the 366th Fighter-Bomber Squadron, both units based at Alexandria AFB, Louisiana.
+For the 1955 biographical film The McConnell Story about ace Joseph C. McConnell, eight Republic F-84s of the 614th Fighter-Bomber Squadron donned dark blue paint with red stars to portray Mikoyan-Gurevich MiG-15s doing mock battle for the cameras with F-86 Sabres of the 366th Fighter-Bomber Squadron, both units based at Alexandria AFB, Louisiana.
 Air Defense Command headquarters notified its pilots in January 1955 that the mock MiGs would be operating over portions of the southwestern US.

+F-84F Thunderstreaks were also used to portray North Korean MiG-15s in The Hunters, a 1958 film starring Robert Mitchum and Robert Wagner.
+They were painted flat grey with red star emblems, and the top North Korean pilot had a pair of dice and "7-11" nose art.